 To give a snapshot of what should be done in APA format, here are some key things to take note of:

 Students may find complete guidelines on APA format both on the web and on the Trident Learning Community (MyTLC) portal.
 Purdue Owl is a popular online resource that guides students through each step.

 Trident's Writing Style Guide is also an excellent resource which clearly explains APA formatting requirements.
 This guide is located under the "Resources" tab of the MyTLC portal.
 After going through the guide, it is helpful to review of examples of APA style to best understand what some of these techniques look like within the context of a completed paper.

-Joseph Chan is an Admissions Advisor at Trident University International who works with both civilian and military students at the undergraduate and graduate levels.
-He holds a B.A. in Public Relations from California Baptist University, a M.Ed. in Postsecondary Administration and Student Affairs from University of Southern California, and is currently a Ph.D. in Educational Leadership candidate at Trident.
+Dr. Joseph Chan is an Admissions Advisor III and Part-time Faculty Member at Trident who works with both civilian and military students at the undergraduate and graduate levels.
+He is a 2019 graduate of Trident's Ph.D. in Educational Leadership program.
+In addition, he holds a B.A. in Public Relations from California Baptist University and a M.Ed. in Postsecondary Administration and Student Affairs from University of Southern California.